flutter/website/.github/PULL_REQUEST_TEMPLATE.md

 _Issues fixed by this PR (if any):_

+_PRs or commits this PR depends on (if any):_

 ## Presubmit checklist

+- [ ] This PR is marked as draft with an explanation if not meant to land until a future stable release.
 - [ ] This PR doesn’t contain automatically generated corrections (Grammarly or similar).
 - [ ] This PR follows the [Google Developer Documentation Style Guidelines](https://developers.google.com/style) — for example, it doesn’t use _i.e._ or _e.g._, and it avoids _I_ and _we_ (first person).
 - [ ] This PR uses [semantic line breaks](https://github.com/dart-lang/site-shared/blob/main/doc/writing-for-dart-and-flutter-websites.md#semantic-line-breaks) of 80 characters or fewer.